elmbridge/curriculum/Making It Dynamic.md

 ![Release 1 in GIF form](images/release-1.gif)

-As we learned in [the last lesson](The Elm Architecture.md), every Elm app is built upon the `model`, `view`, and `update` triad.
+As we learned in [the last lesson](The Elm Architecture.md), every Elm application is built upon the `model`, `view`, and `update` triad.
 This app is no different – in order to implement this feature, we may need to change all three.

 First, Let's take a look at the model in `Model.elm`: